 - 1 tablespoon lemon juice

-Stir in berries; cover and reduce heat.
-Cook until most of the berries have popped.
+- Stir in berries; cover and reduce heat.
+Cook until most of the berries have popped, about 7 to 10 minutes.
 Add lemon juice.

 Topping off and baking:

-Bake cheesecake on middle rack at 350° for 45 minutes.
-Turn oven off; let cheesecake stand in oven for 1 hour.
+- Bake cheesecake on middle rack at 350° for 45 minutes.
+Turn oven off; let cheesecake stand in oven for 1 hour with door propped ajar.